 First, it’s important to point out that services such as Google aren’t free.
 While it’s true that you do not pay with cash every month, you pay with something far more precious: your personal data.
 From your location history to health records to the way you scroll through a website, your personal data makes up a complete profile that detects even your most secret wishes.
 This profile can then be used to influence the way you think and shop.

 There is no shortage of privacy scandals to help underline the real cost of an ad-based business model.
 From the hack of Yahoo that exposed the personal information, including the real names, dates of birth, and telephone numbers, of 3 billion users, to Cambridge Analytica’s collection of personal data from millions of Facebook users, the consequences of having this personal data collected and then exposed have been massive.
-We’ve even seen how it can be used to manipulate election results.
+We’ve even seen how it can be used to manipulate election results(new window).
 The chase for profits generally comes at the expense of users, who have little or no say in how companies use their data.
-And while companies sell your data for several dollars per month per user, the loss of control over personal information, the imposition of government and corporate surveillance, and the erosion of the democratic process are the real hidden costs.
+And while companies sell your data for several dollars per month per user(new window), the loss of control over personal information, the imposition of government and corporate surveillance, and the erosion of the democratic process are the real hidden costs.

 Proton’s business model puts users first

 While Proton Mail also provides free email accounts, we do not sell your personal information to advertisers or scan your inbox for clues about your interests and habits.
 We avoid this by financing our business through paid plans that include additional features and customer support.
 Paid plans are our only source of revenue.
 Users who subscribe to paid plans can access extra features such as more storage space, multiple email addresses, auto-responder, and more labels and filters.

 And that’s it.
 We don’t sell ads.
 We don’t sell your data in any way.
 Because of our end-to-end encryption and zero-access encryption(new window), we can’t scan your inbox.